Cyriaque Lamar

 “Such as?”

-“Firearms, detonations, car horns: tactical white noise.”
+“Firearms, detonations, car horns.”

 “You lost me at firearms,” said Tippi.

-Lina-2 continued, far too fast:
+Lina-2 continued, far too fast.

 “None of this makes sense!
 The last autos would’ve corroded centuries ago.
 This noise is a recreation, and a poor one at that, plus there’s a pattern baked in, subtle syncopations, laced with old language-”